threemanifold/miniRAG/README.md

 ## Further Improvements

-Current Limitations and Scope
+### Current Limitations and Scope

 Due to time constraints and the scope of this demonstration project, a deliberately minimal RAG architecture was chosen to focus on core functionality and observability.
 The current implementation makes several simplifying assumptions:

-- No hyperparameter tuning: The hyperparameters such as embedding models, chunk sizes, overlap ratios, and similarity thresholds are not tuned.
+- No hyperparameter tuning: The hyperparameters such as embedding models, chunk sizes, overlap ratios, and type of similarity scores are not tuned.
 - Basic chunking strategy: Simple character-based chunking without semantic boundary detection or document structure awareness.
 - Single retrieval strategy: Only similarity search is implemented, without more sophisticated methods like hybrid search or query expansion.
 - Limited evaluation dataset: The built-in evaluation uses a small synthetic dataset sufficient to demonstrate the concept but not large enough for reliable performance verification.